How to study vocals with ICMP's Francesca Confortini

 After studying performing arts at Scuola del Musical in Milan, Italy, Francesca came to ICMP and graduated with a first class degree in Popular Music Performance.
 She has taught vocals privately and in several music institutions in London while playing with numerous funk and jazz ensembles, songwriting and continuing her live career singing across Europe in prestigious venues such as Wembley Stadium, the Ritz and the Roundhouse.

-Francesca will be one of the tutors leading our next wave of part-time courses this spring.
+Francesca will be one of the tutors leading our next wave of online singing lessons this spring.
 If you're an aspiring vocalist, then read her top tips on how to find your voice...

 How can you start out as a singer/vocalist?
 For the uninitiated, where do they begin?